Queen Elizabeth II Diamond Jubilee Scholarship

 Students must complete the 90-day internship to be eligible for the scholarship.

-Students will receive $6000 from the scholarship and an additional $1000 from the CIE to cover expenses.
+Students will receive up to $6000 from the scholarship and an additional $1000 from the CIE to cover expenses.
 The internships are otherwise unpaid.

 Please note that the scholarship is not designed to be comprehensive, and to cover all costs of living and working or conducting research abroad.